bitextor/bitextor/docs/README.md

 ### Preprocessing and sharding

 After crawling, the downloaded web are processed to extract clean text, detect language, etc. The following set of option define how that process is carried out.
-After preprocessing, the extracted data is sharded via [giashard](https://github.com/paracrawl/giashard) tool.
+After preprocessing, the extracted data is sharded via [giashard](https://github.com/paracrawl/giashard).

 ```yaml
 # preprocessing